Why VannaForge exists

 What the trader actually sees

 The trader does not need to interact with the internal model stack.
-The useful public-facing output is much simpler: a smaller ranked lineup, clean metrics, and concise notes on why a trade survived the selection process.
+The useful public-facing output is much simpler: a smaller ranked lineup, DTE, effective basis, a relative daily rank, an absolute underwriting view, bucket tags, and concise notes on why a trade survived the selection process.

 That matters for serious retail users because a better workflow is not about being shown more columns.
-It is about seeing a shortlist that already respects tradeability, capital fit, and downside context before the final decision is made.
+It is about seeing a shortlist that already respects tradeability, capital fit, downside context, and execution realism before the final decision is made.
+For broker or publisher partners, that makes the workflow additive rather than competitive.

 Screen